 Does the camp provide lunch/snacks or do parents need to provide them?

 Meals will also vary by location.
 Many of our camps offer free breakfast and lunch.
 Please visit our website at www.INDYMCA.org/YouthDevelopment to find out details by location.

 What is the typical daily schedule for campers?

 Daily schedules will vary by location.
 A typical day would include extended day programming at no additional fee from 6:30am to 9:00am and in the afternoon from 4:00pm to 6:00pm.
-During the day and at our residential camp, campers rotate around the space to enjoy a range of activities, depending on the location.

 How old are the counselors and how are they trained?

 Counselors must be 18 years of age and receive extensive training on safety procedures, CPR & First Aid, and child abuse prevention.
 Some locations do hire junior counselors at 16 to provide training and experience, but they are always paired with an adult counselor.

 What accommodations are made for campers with special needs?